Appendix A: Emergency Notification Policy

 - Updating Emergency Contact Information

 Students are required to update their primary cell phone and emergency contact information annually in order to keep the information current.
-Students who fail to update their emergency contact information have bars placed on their records that keep them from registering for classes.
-The bar is removed when the student submits the required emergency contact information.
+Students who fail to update their emergency contact information have holds placed on their records that keep them from registering for classes.
+The hold is removed when the student submits the required emergency contact information.

 - Privacy and Confidentiality